YunfeiG/skill-prediction/README.md

 Fake lock-on skill casts on invincible or invisible targets (Energy star on barriers before last boss in TRNM for example)

-High chance of ghost when attack speed suddenly decreased due to expiration of attack speed buff on previous skill,(Astance Warrior is the most suffering class because skill like charging slash will ghost when roll/DFA buff expired on previous skill and SP can't receive new attack speed value in time due to high ping)
-Again, Attack speed emulation is in demand.
+High chance of ghost when attack speed suddenly decreased due to expiration of attack speed buff on previous skill,(Astance Warrior is the most suffering class because skill like charging slash will ghost when roll/DFA buff expired on previous skill and SP can't receive new attack speed value in time due to high ping).
+Attack speed emulation is in demand.

 ## Update/fix logs